 There are several other formulas of oral zinc supplementation, and all of these are easy to find in over-the-counter drugstores.
 There is a difference in the absorption rate, however, and some formulas are not as effective as others.
 This is why the most popular formula is the aforementioned zinc gluconate, which typically comes in 30mg tablets.
 Other common zinc supplement formulas include:

-Remember what we said about the ineffectiveness of topical antibiotic and zinc formulas above, though?
-Well, according to an informative article in Dermatology Research and Practice, taking oral supplements in the form of zinc acetate or zinc octoate while using topical antibiotics may increase the antibiotics' effectiveness.
-So in case you want to boost your topical antibiotics, go with those two.
+The best oral acne treatment depends on what else you're taking.
+Remember what we said about the ineffectiveness of topical antibiotics and zinc formulas above?
+Well, according to an informative article in Dermatology Research and Practice, taking oral supplements in the form of zinc acetate or zinc octoate while using topical zinc antibiotics may increase the antibiotics' anti-inflammatory effects.
+So, if you want to boost your topical antibiotics, go with those two.

 The RDA ('Recommended Dietary Allowance') of zinc in adults (meaning 19 years of age and above) is 11mg per day.

-As we mentioned above, however, the effects of zinc when it comes to acne are not dramatic.
-Zinc may reduce inflammation, but it also aids the effectiveness of other treatments, most notably antibiotics.
-For this reason, doctors recommend that you take zinc not as your main 'weapon' against acne, but as a supplement to more powerful treatments.
+However, as we mentioned above, zinc's effects on acne are not dramatic.
+Zinc may reduce inflammation, but it also aids the effectiveness of home remedies or other treatments, most notably antibiotics.
+For this reason, doctors recommend taking zinc not as your main 'weapon' against acne but as a supplement to more powerful treatments.

-If this disappoints you though, it shouldn't - because there's another catch.
+If this disappoints you, though, it shouldn't - because there's another catch.
 We take zinc every day through our food and diet, most of which is fairly rich in zinc.
-So, it's not necessary to take the entire recommended dietary allowance for zinc through our supplements.
-One 30mg tablet of zinc gluconate per day is just about right, provided that we also eat.
-Which, I sure hope that you do.
+So, it's not necessary to take the entire recommended dietary allowance for zinc through supplements.
+One 30mg tablet of zinc gluconate per day is about right, provided that you also eat.

 Impatience is a very common trait of people suffering from acne.
-And I totally understand you - I’ve been there myself.
-But as with any supplement, mineral or vitamin or otherwise, the results take time.
+And we totally understand - a lot of us have been there ourselves.
+But as with any supplement, mineral or vitamin or otherwise, the results take time - that's whether you suffer from mild acne, moderate acne, or severe acne.
 This has to do with the way our bodies work and the speed of each person's individual metabolism.